Top SaaS Customer Retention Metrics To Track in 2022

 - Financial Aspect: a high DSO may make it harder for your business to pay its bills and debts.
 In such a case, this metric will tell you that you need to optimize your sales terms or your billing/receiving process.

 - Customer Satisfaction Indicator: dissatisfied customers are likely to delay their payments rather than get into the process of suspending their subscriptions.

 (Accounts Receivable / Annual Revenue) x Number of Days in the Year

-An example calculation: if a company has 120,000$ in its AR balance and a 3,000,000$ annual revenue, its DSO is equal to about 15 days, meaning that this company takes nearly 15 days to collect a typical invoice.
+An example calculation: if a company has 120,000$ in its AR balance and 3,000,000$ annual revenue, its DSO equals about 15 days, meaning that it takes nearly 15 days to collect a typical invoice.

 SaaS Retention Metric #13 Users That Are Close To Churn